-In order to register for Thesis B, students must earn a grade of C or better in Thesis A. Alongside the Thesis class, Visual Arts majors are required to take an upper-level studio class in their concentration area or Independent Study for both semesters, even if they have completed all of their concentration classes.
+To register for Thesis B, students must earn a grade of C or better in Thesis A. Alongside the Thesis class, Visual Arts majors are required to take an upper-level studio class in their concentration area or Independent Study for both semesters, even if they have completed all of their concentration classes.

-Independent Study (None required; maximum 4 credits)

-Independent Study involves working closely with a faculty advisor for one term on a specific research-driven project of the student's own devising.
+Independent Study (None required; maximum 4 credits, taken for 2 credits twice) Independent Study involves working closely with a faculty advisor for one term on a specific research-driven project of the student's own devising.
 Before beginning an Independent Study, the student must:

-- a) Identify a full-time faculty member willing to mentor his/her Independent Study; - b) Complete and submit an Independent Study Proposal form, specifying the nature of the research; - c) Obtain the faculty advisor's approval of the proposal.
+- a) Identify a full-time faculty member willing to mentor his/her Independent Study; - b) Complete and submit an Independent Study Proposal form, (See Appendix) specifying the nature of the research; - c) Obtain the faculty advisor's approval of the proposal.